First-order axiomatisations of representable relation algebras need formulas of unbounded quantifier depth: Axiomatisations of RRA

 \begin{remark} This suggests that a similar construction could be used to prove that the class of representable cylindric algebras of dimension $n$ cannot be defined by a theory of bounded quantifier depth, however we have not succeeded in demonstrating this.
 There is a way of constructing a \emph{rainbow cylindric algebra} of dimension $n\geq 4$ from two graphs $G, H$ given in \cite[\S4.3.3] {HH2}.
-The atoms of this cylindric algebra are labelled hypergraphs on $n$ nodes.
-The two-dimensional edges of these hypergraphs have green, red and other labels generalising the green, red, yellow and black atoms of the rainbow relation algebra $\c A_{G, H}$, but the white atoms $\w_S$ are replaced by $(n-1)$-ary hyperlabels in the cylindric version.
-Our modified rainbow construction, in which the atom $\w_S$ are all deleted, can be used to make a slightly easier cylindric algebra $\c C^n_{G, H}$ from two graphs whose atoms are labelled graphs on $n$-nodes, and no hyperlabels are needed.
+The atoms of this cylindric algebra are certain labelled hypergraphs on $n$ nodes.
+The two-dimensional edges of these hypergraphs have green, red and white labels generalising the green, red, yellow and black atoms of the rainbow relation algebra $\c A_{G, H}$, but these hypergraphs also have $(n-1)$-ary hyperlabels on some hyperedges in the cylindric version.
+However, just as we were able to modify the rainbow relation algebra construction, essentially by deleting all atoms $\w_S$ for $|S|\leq 2$, we can modify the rainbow cylindric construction by deleting all hyperedges.
 It follows that $\c C^n_{G, H}$ is generated by its \emph{relation algebra reduct}.
 By considering the graphs $K_{m+1}$ and $K_m$ we can show that $\c C^n_{K_{m+1}, K_m}$ is not in $RCA_n$ but $\c C^n_{K_m, K_m}$ is in $RCA_n$.
-The problem is that although the atom structures of these two cylindric algebra agree on all $m$-variable atom structure formulas, we cannot prove that the two cylindric algebras are equivalent with respect to unrestricted formulas of quantifier depth at most $\log m$.
-Thus our attempt to extend to various algebras of higher order relations using the known connections between relation algebras and cylindric algebras was not successful.
+The problem is that although the atom structures of these two cylindric algebra agree on all $m$-variable atom structure formulas, we cannot prove a cylindric version of Proposition~\ref{P:K-equiv}, so we do not know if the two cylindric algebras are equivalent with respect to unrestricted formulas of quantifier depth at most $\log m$.
+Thus our attempt to extend to various algebras of higher order relations using the known connections between relation algebras and cylindric algebras was not successful. \end{remark} \www{/\allowbreak}